stacks-network/docs/docs/stacks-academy/microblocks.md

 The next Stacks block confirms the previous block.
 Transaction 2 has 3 confirmations.
 ```

-The lifecycles of the two transactions are similar, but the difference is pending state.
+The lifecycle of the two transactions is similar, but the difference is pending state.
 Many Bitcoin wallets display
 0-confirmation balances: your wallet balance with any mempool transactions already applied.
 This is useful because it
 tells you when you've sent a transaction or received one.
 With smart contracts, displaying pending state is not as
 straightforward, because smart contracts do not just transfer inputs to outputs, they may call other contracts, emit